Bit Famous works with businesses and organisations to help them communicate with confidence.

 Imagine you're at a fireside.
 In fact, you're leaning on the mantelpiece, and you've got one elbow on it.
 And you're telling an amazing anecdote from a time when you did a thing, painting a picture, a brilliant story.
 And you're reliving the story as well, taking everyone back to those moments.

 You then in speaking terms, mentally or physically, need to come away from that idea, turn back and look at it.
-You then need to explain what we can learn from that?
+You'll need to explain what we can learn from that?
 What's the take-home?
 What is the purpose of that story?

 So he does some calligraphy, and that's the story.
 Then he goes into quite a lot of detail about it.
 About how he felt telling his mum and dad he'd dropped out of university.
 But, then he steps away from telling the story, and almost strokes his chin and says, "if I hadn't done that, I wouldn't have thought about bringing in different fonts to Apple and the importance of using different fonts in our documents and the way we design stuff.
 Because I understood the diversity of calligraphy and the different fonts and how they made you feel.
 I translated that over to Apple."